Learn the Difference Between Empathy and Sympathy: Why It Matters More Than You Think

 What Is Empathy?

-Example: That same friend says they’re overwhelmed at work.
-Instead of just offering a hopeful phrase, you say, “That sounds exhausting.
+Consider the same friend overwhelmed at work.
+Instead of a hopeful phrase, you might say, “That sounds exhausting.
 I’ve had days like that too—like there’s no end in sight.
 I’m here if you want to talk.”
-That’s empathy.
-It connects.
+This approach connects.

 • Shares emotional experience